 The Sustainable Food Lab incubates partnership projects, sometimes manages those projects, and always collects and shares learning.
 Presently, we are focusing most of our attention on the following three priorities: 1) Agriculture and Development; 2) Climate Change and Sustainability Metrics; and 3) Sustainable Commodity Production.

 Agriculture and Development

-The Food Lab and its members facilitate and support market connections between multinational food companies and small-scale farmers around the world.
-We develop and implement new business models that distribute risks and rewards more evenly across the supply chain, improve the flow of market information, and increase access to credit and technical assistance.
+The Food Lab and its members establish and support market connections between multinational food companies and small-scale farmers around the world.
+We facilitate inclusive supply chains that distribute risks and rewards more evenly across the supply chain, improve the flow of market information, and increase access to credit and technical assistance.
 And we engage companies in an action-learning community around smallholder performance measurement in order to support their development of cost-effective approaches to improved farm-level sustainability of their smallholder supply chains.

 In Africa for example, with support that the Gates Foundation provided Rainforest Alliance, we created new market opportunities for bean farmers in Ethiopia, cocoa farmers in Ghana and Cote d'Ivoire, and both flower and produce farmers in Kenya and Uganda.
-For more information visit our project page here.
+For more examples of inclusive supply chain pilots visit the project page here.